Kdenn1/module-12/README.md

 - WHEN I choose to update an employee role
 THEN I am prompted to select an employee to update and their new role and this information is updated in the database

+# Installation
+1. Run npm install in the terminal to install the required node packages
+2. Log into mysql in terminal and run schema.sql to make sure table saved

 ## Languages Used
 This program utilizes SQL, Javascript, Node.js and Inquirer.

 ## Credits
 This project was created by Kaeden Wodke. https://github.com/Kdenn1

+# Video Demonstration